redhat-performance/quads/README.md

 ## Interacting with MongoDB
 * In some scenarios you may wish to interrogate or modify values within MongoDB.
 You should be careful doing this and have good backups in place.
 Generally, we will try to implement data, object and document modification needs through quads-cli so you don't need to do this but sometimes it's useful for troubleshooting or other reasons.

    - For more information see [Interacting with MongoDB](/docs/interact-mongodb.md)

+## Using JIRA with QUADS
+* We utilize the JIRA ticketing system internally for R&D infrastructure requests managed by QUADS.
+* We do provide some best-effort tooling and a JIRA library to bridge automation gaps.

+   - For more information see [Using JIRA with QUADS](/docs/using-jira-with-quads.md)

 ## Backing up QUADS